jhallen/joes-sandbox/hw/linedriver/readme.md

 This is a simple line driver for a 1200 BAUD multi-drop bus.
 It converts RS-232 into long haul twisted pair.
-It uses brute force high transmit power to acheive greater distance than the otherwise very similar RS-485.
+It uses brute force high transmit power to achieve greater distance than the otherwise very similar RS-485.

 It was used for a network of timeclocks spanning two manufacturing
 locations: one 5 km long bus.
 In this system, there is one master, an IBM